 Source ↔ Container Correlation

-When the same project scans both as source code (SCA) and as a container image, Vygl automatically matches dependencies by name and version.
-If lodash@4.17.15 appears in your package-lock.json and in /app/node_modules inside your container, Vygl links the two findings — a high-confidence signal that the CVE is actually deployed, not just theoretical.
+When the same project scans both as source code (SCA) and as a container image, Vygl links findings that share a CVE.
+If a lodash CVE is flagged on both your source package-lock.json and inside /app/node_modules of your container, Vygl ties the two findings — a high-confidence signal that the CVE is actually deployed, not just theoretical.

 How matches are computed

-Section titled “How matches are computed”Vygl matches on three fields:
+Section titled “How matches are computed”Vygl matches on two facts:

 Where to find correlations